lunchbag/hugo-blog/content/posts/weekly-4-1000-paying-users.md

 Growth since launch has been pretty steady.
 I ran some numbers to see how many weeks it took to get each subsequent 100 users.
 From my Hacker News launch in August 2019, I got my first 100 paying users (from just over 1000 signups).
 From there, it took an uncertain 12 weeks to get to the next 200.
 This is most likely due to the 45 day trial I was offering in the beginning (which I wrote about in [The biggest mistakes I've made with Lunch Money (so far)](https://lunchbag.ca/lunch-money-mistakes/)).

 Afterwards, 200 to 300 users was the quickest run at 4 and a half weeks.
-I would likely attribute this to my [Indie Hackers podcast](https://www.indiehackers.com/podcast/150-jen-yip-of-lunch-money) and this [iconic tweet from a Dutch tech influencer](https://twitter.com/alexandernl/status/1234100101410426880?lang=en) which brought many fine folks from the Netherlands to Lunch Money.
+I would attribute this to my [Indie Hackers podcast](https://www.indiehackers.com/podcast/150-jen-yip-of-lunch-money) and this [iconic tweet from a Dutch tech influencer](https://twitter.com/alexandernl/status/1234100101410426880?lang=en) which brought many fine folks from the Netherlands to Lunch Money.

 500 to 600 users took the second longest at 10 weeks, from July 2020 to October 2020.
 This was a painful time.
 The organic growth I was enjoying the few months prior came to a halt.
 Lunch Money was getting single digit signups every day.
-The novelty of a new personal finance app likely died down, leading me to realize I needed to put some tangible effort into marketing especially with Black Friday, Christmas and new year around the corner.
+The novelty of a new personal finance app had died down, leading me to realize I needed to put some tangible effort into marketing especially with Black Friday, Christmas and New Year's around the corner.
 Around this time, I sought help from a friend with digital marketing experience and I started running Facebook ads.

 My friend helped me draw up a marketing plan but wasn't available for execution.
-Facebook ads were not worth it– I ended up sinking close to a thousand dollars for an abysmal number of conversions.
+Facebook ads were ultimately not worth it– I ended up sinking close to a thousand dollars for an abysmal number of conversions.
 The worst part is once you turn off the ads, all trace of your product is gone.

 On average, it took about 7 weeks to get 100 new paid users.
-That's about every 6th app update (includes minor improvements and bug fixes), every 2nd major feature release and every 3rd newsletter update.
+That's about every 6th app update (includes minor improvements and bug fixes), every 2nd major feature release and every 3rd newsletter campaign.
 Not bad!

 I'm pretty happy with where I'm at.
 The last few weeks I was on the cusp of being overwhelmed, but luckily Ann (new customer support at Lunch Money!) has been doing a great job and I was able to achieve my goal of getting back to engineering this week.